openorch/openorch/README.md

   </div>
 </p>

-Originally developed as a local ChatGPT alternative, OpenOrch quickly evolved into a robust, language-agnostic microservices platform.
+Originally developed as a local ChatGPT alternative, OpenOrch quickly evolved into a robust, language-agnostic microservices platform to buil AI applications.
 This evolution was a natural progression, driven by its authors’ career-spanning expertise in microservices and their need for a comprehensive platform to build on.

 At its core, OpenOrch serves as a shared backend—but it goes far beyond that.
 It functions as an orchestrator, reverse proxy, ORM, AI platform, user management tool, and more.
 By unifying a suite of essential tools, OpenOrch streamlines backend development, enabling you to build and deploy powerful applications with ease.